-Your second grader won't mind practicing double-digit addition when these alien accomplices give her a helping hand.
+Your second grader won't mind practicing double-digit addition when these alien accomplices give them a helping hand.

 Liven up addition practice with a colorful, road-trip themed addition worksheet!